Terms of Service

 Any advice, or document, provided by us to you in the course of a matter is provided specifically for that matter.
 It must not be relied upon by you in relation to any other matter, or by any other person or entity without our prior written consent.

-We retain copyright in any advice or other documents prepared by us, subject to your right to use the advice and/or documents in relation to your matter.
+We retain copyright in any advice or other documents (e.g. patent specifications) prepared by us until we are paid for that preparation.
+Thereafter we retain copyright in such advice or other documents, subject to your right to use the document in relation to your matter.
 The advice and/or documents must not be reproduced or used by you in relation to any other matter.

 If we have prepared a document and changes are made to that document by someone other than us without our specific written approval, we are not responsible and accept no liability for any loss caused by the changes.